superlinked/VectorHub/docs/use_cases/advanced_retrieval_augmented_generation.md

 ## Retrieval

 Because we are using an in-memory database, we import the in-memory retriever.
-To query our vector database, we need to encode the query texts with the same embedding model we used for our document embeddings (SentenceTransformersTextEmbedder("BAAI/bge-small-en-v1.5")).
-The only difference is that for simple text queries, we will be using the `SentenceTransformersTextEmbedder` instead of the document version.
+To query our vector database, we need to encode the query texts with the same embedding model we used for our document embeddings (SentenceTransformersDocumentEmbedder("BAAI/bge-small-en-v1.5")).
+In the case of simple text queries, we use the `SentenceTransformersTextEmbedder` instead of the document version.

 ```python
 from haystack.components.retrievers.in_memory import InMemoryEmbeddingRetriever